Funding4HomeCare

 When families are deciding on senior care, they’re usually weighing two main choices: home care or an assisted living facility.
 Each path has its own set of benefits and drawbacks.
 Understanding them helps you guide your clients toward the best decision for their loved ones and their budget.

-The Good and Bad of Home Care
+The Pros and Cons of Staying at Home

 The biggest advantage of in-home care is comfort.
 Seniors get to stay in their own homes, surrounded by familiar things and routines.
 For many, this sense of independence is priceless.
 They receive personalized, one-on-one attention, which can be a huge relief for both the client and their family.
 This model allows them to maintain their lifestyle while getting the specific help they need.